Programming and implementation

 The cohesion policy framework is established for a period of 7 years.
-The current period covers the years 2014-2020.

 Implementation of the policy follows these stages:

 - The principles and priorities of cohesion policy are distilled through a process of consultation between the Commission and the EU countries.
 Each Member State produces a draft Partnership Agreement, which outlines the country's strategy and proposes a list of programmes.
-In addition to this Member States also present draft operational programmes (OP) which cover entire Member States and or regions.
+In addition to this Member States also present draft programmes which cover entire Member States and or regions.
 There will also be cooperation programmes involving more than one country.

 - The Commission negotiates with the national authorities on the final content of the Partnership Agreement, as well as each programme .
 The programmes present the priorities of the country and/or regions or the cooperation area concerned.
-Workers, employers and civil society bodies can all participate in the programming and management of the OPs.
+Workers, employers and civil society bodies can all participate in the programming and management of the Programmes.

 - The programmes are implemented by the Member States and their regions.
 This means selecting, monitoring and evaluating hundreds of thousands of projects.
 This work is organised by 'managing authorities' in each country and/or region.

 - The Commission commits the funds (to allow the countries to start spending on their programmes).

 - The Commission pays the certified expenditure to each country.